Work-related injury can cause immense pain and suffering to the employee, and in worst cases, it may even render them unfit to work.

 Workers’ Compensation Benefits are Tax-Exempt

-According to the attorneys, the injured workers do not have to pay federal income tax on the workers’ compensation benefits.
+Injured workers generally do not have to pay federal income tax on workers’ compensation benefits.
 For federal income tax purposes, workers’ compensation benefits awarded under a workers’ compensation statute or act because of work-related injury or sickness are fully exempt from tax.
 Not only this, even the surviving family members of a worker who has been killed in a workplace accident do not have to pay any taxes on the benefits received under the workers’ compensation program.

 When Workers’ Compensation Benefits are Taxable

 However, if a worker has received the benefits as a part of the retirement plan based on length of service, age, or prior contributions to the plan, he will be liable to pay income taxes on those benefits.
 This will hold true even if the worker retired because of a work related injury or sickness.

 If you have been injured at your work place, and find navigating the complex workers’ compensation system difficult, you should consult The Law Office of James M. Hoffmann at (816) 399-3706.
 Not only will we guide you through the entire process, and make you aware of your legal rights, we will also help get your rightful workers’ compensation benefits in case the insurance company or the employer denies or delays them.
 Remember, workers’ compensation is every injured workers’ right, and they do not have to pay income tax on the amount received as workers’ compensation.